 Jumps Racing is the deadliest form of horse racing in Australia.
 Now only occurring in Victoria and South Australia, this form of racing involves horses jumping metre high fences at speed.
 The fatigue from hurdle jumping and the length of the races results in a staggering number of deaths and horrific injuries to horses every year.
-Jumps racing was responsible for the death of 13 horses on the track in 2008, another 13 in 2009, and 5 more in 2010, 11 in 2011 and 6 last year.
+Jumps racing was responsible for the death of 13 horses on the track in 2008, another 13 in 2009, and 5 more in 2010, 11 in 2011 and 6 in 2013.
 More than 60 jumps horses have died in South Australia and Victoria in the past six years.

 Click here to read a shocking exposé on this cruel and unnecessary form of entertainment.